Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 13680: beard (god, per NewGar)
 - 137EF: no beard, no collar
 - 137F1: no beard, no collar
-- 137F2: no beard, no collar one of hieros for million
+- 137F2: no beard, no collar one of hieros for million: FORTY
-- 1368B: beard ?→king: FORTY
+- 1368B: beard ?→king
 - 1368C: beard ?→king
 - 1368D: beard ?→king
 - 1368F: beard ?→king